 The small Scottish town of St Andrews has a big name in the world of academia, history and golf.
 The oldest university town in Scotland, St Andrews has welcomed many academics and students from all over, including Prince William who met his wife, Kate Middleton, whilst studying there.
 Perhaps bringing more fame to the seaside town is its reputation as the home of golf.
 St Andrews boasts world famous golf courses in scenic locations beside white sandy beaches that stretch for miles.
 One of the most famous stretches of coastline, West Sands Beach, was also the iconic setting for the opening scene of ‘Chariots of Fire’.
-Don’t forget to look out for historic landmarks including the ruins of St Andrews Cathedral, once the largest building in Scotland.

 Where to stay

 Whether you’re visiting St Andrews for its championship golf courses, or you just want some stunning views of the coastal cliffs, check out the Fairmont resort.
 One guest recommends the hotel for “anyone wishing to treat themselves.”
 They added that there are “plenty of lifts and nowhere that can be classed as inaccessible.”
 The accessible bathroom has a roll-in shower, with handlebars, emergency cords, and guardrails.

 Or, if mobile homes are your type of thing, try The Lang Break Caravan.
 Located just next to St Andrews, the caravan is run by MND Scotland with wide sliding doors giving access to each room, as well as appliances and switches being placed at heights appropriate for wheelchair users.

 A twenty-five minute drive from the town is Homelands Trust-Fife, a cluster of self-catering cottages with lots of reviews on Euan’s Guide.
 The cottages are “completely wheelchair accessible” according to one guest, with “excellent toilets and wet room.”